 RIP launched very public a years-long study by academics at major universities to determine the impact of medical debt on individuals as well as our society and Jerry and Dina set up RIP’s Education and Engagement section focused on creating “young philanthropists.”

 The result of this to date?
-RIP has abolished some $3 billion in unpayable medical debt for close to two million individuals and families – and almost constantly in the headlines.
-Most recently by receiving a $50 million dollar grant from Mackenzie Scott.
+RIP has abolished almost $6 billion in unpayable medical debt for close to two million individuals and families – and lives almost constantly in the headlines.
+Most jaw-dropping their receiving a $50 million dollar grant from Mackenzie Scott.

-Jerry invited Dina to co-found Let’s Rethink This in late December 2020 to share time between LRT and RIP where she is Associate Director of Education and Outreach.
+Jerry invited Dina to help lead Let’s Rethink This in late December 2020 while still enabling her to share time between LRT and RIP where she is Associate Director of Education and Outreach.
 On February 6, 2021 LRT was incorporated as a Public Benefit Corporation.
 Our website was launched on Sunday, February 21, 2021.